bryank91/scrapy/readme.md

 # Scrapy
 ## Description
-Selenium scraping tool with multiple features.
+Puppeteer scraping tool with multiple features.
 Currently built to run with Docker, Node and Serverless.
 Can be run as an express HTTP server or a CLI command

 Supported sites